 “We were preparing response efforts before the storm made landfall, and we will be helping these communities recover long after the flood waters recede,” Robert Myers III, a coordinator for The Salvation Army USA Eastern Territory, said in a release.

-According to representative from FirstEnergy, the company has sent 150 transmission workers from Ohio and Pennsylvania to help power companies in West Virginia and the Carolinas.
+According to a representative from FirstEnergy, the company has sent 150 transmission workers from Ohio and Pennsylvania to help power companies in West Virginia and the Carolinas.